On optimal constacyclic codes: Summary

 \section{Summary}

-In this paper we have constructed several families of constacyclic block and convolutional optimal codes.
-Further, we also have presented two families of almost MDS block and convolutional codes.
-Additionally, we also have constructed families of optimal asymmetric quantum codes derived from the classical MDS codes constructed here.
+In this paper we have constructed several new families of optimal convolutional codes derived from classical constacyclic codes.
+Additionally, we also have constructed new families of almost MDS block and convolutional codes.
+Moreover, based on an alternative procedure, we have constructed families of asymmetric quantum codes known in the literature.
 These results show that the class of constacyclic codes is also a good resource in order to find codes with good or even optimal parameters.